erichkluo/enclib/README.md

 Enclib
 ======

-Enclib is an enhanced encryption library wrapper for Python by Exted (http://extedluo.com)
+Enclib is an enhanced encryption library wrapper for Python

 WARNING: The library itself is still under active development.
 Algorithms may be modified without backwards compatibility support.
 Please DO NOT use it in production environment until the stable version is released.